 Backpacker hostels are still very rare, but with tourism on the rise cheap hotels in Iran are opening up throughout the country.
 The demand for cheaper places to stay is high and most cities now have one or two budget hostels geared towards backpackers.

-Because of the high demand making reservations for cheap hotels in Iran, if possible, is recommended, especially in the high season.
+Because of the high demand making reservations for budget hotels in Iran, if possible, is recommended, especially in the high season.
 Therefore I decided to share my final top ten list of places I stayed or visited based on my own experiences.

 Note: I was not sponsored or given discounts to write any of these reviews.
 They are based on my own experience and hostels were not aware that I was a travelblogger.
-This post also does not contain affiliate links.

-The 10 best cheap hotels in Iran
+The 10 best budget hotels in Iran

 By far the best place I stayed in Kashan was Ehsan house.
 It is a traditional house with a lovely courtyard.
 Staff is friendly and they can help you with everything.
 There is a lovely breakfast buffet included in the price and the restaurant offers a varied menu of traditional Iranian food that is not always easy to find in other restaurants.
 This is your chance to taste delicious fesendjoon or gorme sabji.